Nunavut Qiviut Yarn

 Pure qiviut has a light chocolate-brown colour.
 It is a dark fibre, and dyes darker than the natural base colour.
 It accepts natural non-metal dyes in deep jewel tones, such as purple, indigo, ruby, moss, blue-green, and midnight colours.
 It is not possible to produce 100% qiviut yarn in lighter tone colours unless harmful bleaching or metal-based dyes are used, or it is blended with lighter colour fibres.
 Qiviut in light blue, yellow, or other light tones, is probably not 100% or the fibre has been damaged with bleaches or contains metal-based dyes and the supplier should be questioned!

-60% Qiviut Lace Yarn – This qiviut yarn is made of 60% qiviut, 30% superfine merino and 10% silk.
+50/40/10 Qiviut Lace Yarn – This qiviut yarn is made of 50% qiviut, 40% superfine merino and 10% silk.
 The characteristic qualities of qiviut remain dominant in this blend, but the elasticity of superfine merino is added, along with the strength of silk.
 Superfine merino and silk are both a light tone, which brightens the base colour of the blend compared to 100% Qiviut Yarn.
 This blend has the same colours as the 100% Qiviut Lace Yarn, but it is a shade lighter.
+We also have a teal colour that cannot be made in the 100% qiviut yarn because of the darker starting colour.
 The 60% blend is more durable and is often knit into accessories that require fibre memory such as hats, headbands, gloves, and fingerless gloves.
 An elder in Kugluktuk makes beautiful lace gloves from this blend.

-50% Qiviut Lace Yarn – This qiviut yarn blend is made from 50% qiviut and 50% silk.
+50/50 Qiviut Lace Yarn – This qiviut yarn blend is made from 50% qiviut and 50% silk.
 In 2018, based on our spinning mills recommendation, Nunavut Qiviut blended equal amounts of pure undyed silk with equal amounts of pure qiviut in either natural or dyed colours.
-The outcome was a lighter palette of yarn compared to the 60% Qiviut Yarn with a metallic shimmer.
+The outcome was a lighter palette of yarn compared to the 50/40/10 Qiviut Yarn with a metallic shimmer.
 The softness of the qiviut comes through in this yarn and adopts the drape of silk.
-This yarn is10% less qiviut than the 60% Qiviut Yarn, is markedly lighter in colour, and can be used for accessories and other luxury knitwear.
-Nunavut Qiviut is very impressed with the results of knitting the 50% Qiviut Yarn into shawls and scarves.
-Larger pieces such as evening gowns and other large sensual garments are being considered.
+Nunavut Qiviut is very impressed with the results of knitting the 50/50 Qiviut Yarn into shawls and scarves.

-Nunavut Qiviut began experimenting with Arctic fox qiviut in yarns in 2016 and by 2017 released its first Arctic fox yarn.
+Nunavut Qiviut began experimenting with Arctic fox qiviut in yarns in 2016 and by 2018 released its first Arctic fox yarn.
 It is a 30% Arctic fox qiviut, 60% superfine merino, and 10% silk blend.
 This blend behaves as a superfine merino lace yarn.
-The colour of Arctic fox qiviut is a very light grey, and when blended with superfine merino and silk, the result is an almost pure white yarn.
-Nunavut Qiviut has experimented with dyeing this yarn, but the natural white colour has been very popular.
-Some knitting customers have made beautiful patterns of hats with the Arctic fox (or Arctic hare) qiviut yarn as an accent colour with the muskox qiviut yarns as the base yarn.
+The colour of Arctic fox qiviut is a very light grey, and when blended with superfine merino and silk, the result is an almost pure white yarn with a light-grey tint.
+Nunavut Qiviut has experimented with dyeing this yarn, but the natural white colour has been very popular, so we have not made commercial quantities of dyed Arctic fox yarn yet.
+Some knitting customers have made beautiful patterns of hats with the Arctic fox (or Arctic hare) yarn on its own or as an accent colour with the muskox qiviut yarns as the base yarn.
 This is a very durable yarn that knits like superfine merino and because it has a white starting colour it accepts dyes well.
 It is perfect for home dyeing projects.

 Muskox and Arctic Hare are harvested by Inuit for food.
 Wild Arctic Fox are humanely harvested by Inuit with quick kill traps and they are used for their fur, as has been done for centuries.
 Arctic Fox have the largest litter size of any canine in the world.
 Arctic Fox populations are highly variable; they explode at the peak of lemming cycles, and then they suffer mass starvations when food sources crash.
 Arctic Fox populations must be carefully monitored near towns because like other small southern predatory mammals like racoons, bats, and skunks, Arctic Fox can occasionally contract the rabies virus and can carry it into Arctic towns where dogs and people can be put at risk.
 Sustainable and humane Arctic Fox trapping practices help monitor and manage Arctic Fox populations near Arctic communities.